A blog by Ronny Allan

 Value of Surgical Cytoreduction in Patients with Small Intestinal Neuroendocrine Tumors Metastatic to the Liver and Peritoneum | Annals of Surgical Oncology (springer.com)

-Conclusion: Patients with siNETs metastatic to both the liver and peritoneum have favorable outcomes after aggressive surgical cytoreduction, with the best outcomes observed after complete cytoreduction.
+Conclusion: Patients with siNETs metastatic to both the liver and peritoneum have favourable outcomes after aggressive surgical cytoreduction, with the best outcomes observed after complete cytoreduction.
 Therefore, the presence of peritoneal metastases should not by itself preclude surgical cytoreduction in this population.

 Click the blue link to read the data.